cosc-254-huim/huim/ProjectProposal.md

 The three datasets are:

 1. **foodsmart:** This dataset represents customer transactions from a retail store.
-The size of the dataset is 4,141 transactions.
+The dataset has 4,141 transactions, 1,559 items, and an average item count of 4.42 per transaction.
 2. **chainstore:** This dataset represents customer transactions from a major grocery store chain in California, USA.
-The size of the dataset is 1,112,949 transactions.
+The dataset has 1,112,949 transactions, 46,086 items, and an average item count of 7.23 per transaction.
 3. **Fruithut:** This is a dataset of customer transactions from a US retail store focusing on selling fruits.
-The dataset contains 181,970 transactions and 1,265 different items.
+The dataset contains 181,970 transactions, 1,265 items, and an average item count of 3.58 per transaction.

 ## Work